drvinceknight/pfm/docs/_handouts/02-indentation-while-loops-debugging.md

 formatting markdown here:
 [gitter.zendesk.com/hc/en-us/articles/200176682-Markdown-basics](https://gitter.zendesk.com/hc/en-us/articles/200176682-Markdown-basics)

+**Commmenting and naming variables is important**: take a look at how I have done this in the solutions.

 ## Indentation is important in Python

 The levels at which Python indents things is important.
 This helps creates